Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Blue/README.md

-This vulnerability became widely known after being weaponized during the **WannaCry** ransomware outbreak in 2017.
+This vulnerability became widely known after being widely abused during the **WannaCry** ransomware outbreak in 2017.

 ---